lesley88/garejeky/_posts/2022-02-14-edikang-ikong.md

 ## Preparation

-Wash the stockfish and soak in hot water for 30 minutes to one hour.
+Wash the stockfish and soak in hot water for 30 minutes.

 ## Direction for cooking